 Delaware Nature Society offers several Eco Tours annually.
 For 2023, our Costa Rica Eco Tour, led by me, Judy Montgomery, Delaware Nature Society Teacher Naturalist, was our first trip of the year in January.
-In June, we offer a Galápagos Islands Cruising the Eastern Route Eco Tour that’s sold out.
-We are offering a trip to Veracruz, Mexico titled Veracruz River of Raptors Eco Tour in the fall.
-In late September we’re offering a Trinidad and Tobago: Incredible Birds and Wildlife in November.
+Check out our upcoming Eco Tours!

 Enjoy our trip diary for the January 2023 Costa Rica Eco Tour!

 Jan 17: Bougainvillea – Our Costa Rica Eco Tour Begins!

 Our trip begins officially at the lovely Hotel Bougainvillea.
 Arriving about two in the afternoon, we couldn’t wait to stretch our legs and explore the hotel’s colorful ten-acre garden.
 Swallows and swifts flew high overhead as folks wandered about in small, excited groups.
 For 16 of the 17 travelers, this was their first visit to Costa Rica!
 “Life birds” for everyone were spotted!
 Montezuma Oropendulas, two Lesson’s Motmots and a Crested Caracara greeted us, along with a variety of hummingbirds, flycatchers, orioles and doves.
 The Ferruginous Pygmy Owl was a fantastic sighting from the lookout tower.
 (Our first of four owl species!)